Information geometric regularization of unidimensional pressureless Euler equations yields global strong solutions: Existence of variational solutions

-Setting $v = u(\cdot, t)$ shows that $u(\cdot, t) \in L^2(\rho_t)$.
+Setting $v = u(\cdot, t)$ shows that $u(\cdot, t) \in L^2(\rho_t)$, so long as $\dot{\diff}_t$ is in $L^2(\rmeas)$.
+Since $t \to \dot{\diff}_t$ is the weak derivative of $t$ to $L^2(\rmeas)$, it is in $L^1_{\mathrm{loc}}(\R_+; L^2(\rmeas))$.
+Thus $\dot{\diff}_t \in L^2(\rmeas)$ for almost all $t$.
 We observe that the right-hand side of the equation is independent of the choice of $\dot{\diff}_t$ in the equivalence class up to $\rmeas$-a.e. equality. \end{proof} \begin{remark} The motivation for introducing regularized variational solutions is that many applications feature initial value problems with discontinuous $\frac{\D \rmeas}{\D \Leb}, u_0$.
-IGR equations may have not solutions in this case, requiring smoothing of the initial data \cite{cao2023information}.
-This smoothing is implicit in the definition of regularized variational solutions, since the initial velocity $u_0$ is replaced by the solution $u_\alpha$ of the elliptic problem $f_{\alpha}^{u_\alpha} = u_0$. \end{remark}
+IGR equations may not have solutions in this case, requiring smoothing of the initial data \cite{cao2023information}.
+This smoothing is implicit in the definition of regularized variational solutions, since the initial velocity $u_0$ is replaced by the solution $w$ of the elliptic problem $f_{\alpha}^{w} = u_0$. \end{remark} \begin{remark} The variational problems $F$ and $\hat{F}$ are reminiscent of prior works regularizing optimal transport using Dirichlet energies \cite{de2016monge} or entropic terms \cite{cuturi2013sinkhorn,clason2021entropic}.
+A key difference is that our variational problem describes the exponential map for an initial velocity and regularizes the end point $\rho$ (note that the regularization depends on $\diff$ only through its pushforward).
+Instead, \cite{de2016monge,cuturi2013sinkhorn,clason2021entropic} consider the path between two fixed end points and regularize the transport plan between them. \end{remark}